vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 In general, I feel the emphasis on making things functionally pure is a bit overstated in JAX.
-In my (perhaps misinformed) opinion, it is better to simply understand the difference of trace-time and compiled behaviour, and when they will be triggered.
-Python is ridiculously expressive, and making use of that is part of the power of JAX, so it would be a shame to needlessly restrict that.
+In my (perhaps misinformed) opinion, it is better to simply understand the differences between trace-time and compiled behaviour, and when they will be triggered.
+Python is ridiculously expressive and making use of that is part of the power of JAX, so it would be a shame to needlessly restrict that.

 ## Conditionals and Loops in Compiled Functions